What is a DBA business? A “Doing Business As” title or a DBA, means your business operates under a different name than your legal one.

+When starting a business there are a lot of important decisions to make, including what your business name will be.
 You’ve probably seen something like this on a legal document — Jane Doe LLC D/B/A Wedding Flowers by Jane.
-What does DBA mean?
+So, what does DBA stand for?
+Or what is DBA’s meaning?
 It means “Doing Business As,” an alias for a company, its trade, assumed or fictitious name.
-Using a DBA allows business owners to run their companies under names that are different from the firms’ legal names.
+Using a DBA allows you to conduct business for your company under a name that is different from your firms’ legal name.
 Most states require owners to file for, or register, DBAs, although rules governing them vary widely from one state to another.
 DBAs also have advantages beyond legalities; a DBA that’s a creative name will get a company more notice, online clicks and probably revenue.

 Companies that use trade, assumed or fictitious names may need to file for DBAs in order to comply with the laws of the states where they’re located.
 There are other reasons for using DBAs — for example, they give owners flexibility to expand or change their products and services without having to start a whole new business.
 DBAs have been around for generations, but they’re the perfect solution for today’s entrepreneurs who want to be nimble as they build their companies.

 Whether a particular type of business is required to register a DBA depends on where the company is located.
 Some states don’t require registration at all, while others require all businesses to file for DBAs.
 Here is a look at the types of businesses that might need to register a DBA company: